mattparmett/jukebox.py/readme.md

 # Jukebox - A tiny music recommendation app

-Spotify is amazing (that's a fact).

-One of their best features is the "create similar playlist" function.
+One of Spotify's best features is the "create similar playlist" function.
 You can use this on your existing playlists to have Spotify generate playlists with songs from the same artists and artists that are similar to those artists.